wandb/docs/docs/guides/launch/intro.md

 ## How it works

-Launch is composed of three fundamental components: **job templates**, **queues**, and **agents**.
+Launch is composed of three fundamental components: **launch jobs**, **queues**, and **agents**.

-A [*job template*](./create-job.md) is a blueprint for configuring and running tasks in your ML workflow.
-Once you have a job template, you can add it to a [*launch queue*](./create-queue.md).
+A *launch job*[LINK] is a blueprint for configuring and running tasks in your ML workflow.
+Once you have a launch job, you can add it to a *launch queue*[LINK].
 A launch queue is a first-in, first-out (FIFO) queue where you can configure and submit your jobs to a particular target resource, such as Amazon SageMaker or a Kubernetes cluster.

 <!-- ![](/images/launch/mlOps_flow.png) -->